 Gouache is thick and dries quickly; this sounds like a paradox but is absolutely true.
 The paper dries fast and you spend less time waiting to add the next layer or to turn the page to make a new painting.
 Unlike acrylic which has a slight tack even when dry, gouache will not stick to itself when you close the pages of your travel journal.

-If you want to keep the paint wet while you are working with it, a StaWet Handy Palette is excellent for both studio and plein air painting.
+If you want to keep the paint wet while you are working with it, a StaWet Handy Palette is excellent for both studio and Plein air painting.
 Squeeze the paint onto the damp palette paper.
 Spritz it with water.

 On a hot, dry day your painting may dry instantly.
-Shade the painting and palette with an umbrella and mist with diffuser or choose to work in wet climates like the west coast (or the new rainy wet Alberta).
+Shade the painting and palette with an umbrella and mist with a diffuser or choose to work in wet climates like the west coast (or the new rainy wet Alberta).

-Care of Brushes
+Care of brushes

 Wash brushes with warm soapy water and lay them flat to dry.
 Gouache will wash out of a brush even after it is dry for a long time.
 We recommend synthetic watercolour brushes such as Holbein Gold or da Vinci Cosmotop.

-Kim Fjordbotten (August 2019) As owner of The Paint Spot, Kim Fjordbotten is passionate about helping artists use materials and make art.
+Kim Fjordbotten (August 2019) As the owner of The Paint Spot, Kim Fjordbotten is passionate about helping artists use materials and make art.
 She is available as a speaker and educator for teachers and art associations.
 The Paint Spot offers exhibitions, workshops, and beautiful art materials to inspire your creativity.

-Notice you are not bombarded with advertising while sourcing this information.
 Please help us by purchasing your art supplies from The Paint Spot.
 We really appreciate your business and it means we can keep making educational posts for free.
 Thank you.